Backup158/DarktideBetterDescriptionsUwuify/docs/README.md

 >
 > (Nightmares and Vision patch)
 >
-> Instructions need updating and code needs review
+> Instructions need updating and code needs rewriting
+>
+> DO NOT USE UNTIL THIS WARNING IS GONE!

 # WTF does this even do?